Search Close

 days of lectures, exhibitions and activities highlighting the area of sustainable development.

-different activities within the focus ecological, social and economic sustainability.
+different activities within the focus ecological, social and economic sustainability during the first Sustainability Week.

-Logos for Halmstad Student Union, Halmstad Municipality and Intea.
-Montage.
+Row of logos for Halmstad Student Union, Halmstad Municipality, Hallandstrafiken and Café Mangold.

 More about sustainable development at the University